STV4282B – The Politics of Global Energy

 Following a basic introduction to the role of energy in modern societies and today’s energy systems, this course provides an understanding of the global politics of energy, the key actors, the role of international energy institutions, and not least the interaction between energy politics and markets.
 The energy policies of all states are inextricably linked to concerns about energy security, the economics of energy markets and the environmental impact of energy use.
 Thus, the course is relevant for students interested in geopolitics, international institutions, international political economy.
 A particular focus will be put on the role of the vast oil resources in the Middle East and the Internal Energy Market of the European Union.
 Last, but not least, the course will address the crucial role of renewable energy in the global combat of climate change.

-- Have knowledge about global oil markets and European energy markets.
+- have knowledge about the global oil market and European energy markets.

-- Understand the transition towards sustainable energy systems.
+- understand the challenges and opportunities in the transition towards sustainable energy systems.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.